Smith Rock State Park

 About

 Prepare yourself to experience some of the most magnificent rocks in the country!
-Considered one of the 7 Wonders of Oregon, people from all over the world travel to Oregon to see this incredible natural landscape up close and experience the plethora of outdoor activities it has to offer.
+Considered one of the 7 Wonders of Oregon, people from all over the world travel to see Smith Rock State Park.
+It's filled with natural wonders and outdoor activities to be enjoyed.

-Throughout the park, there are plenty of stations with announcements and a map.
-In addition, there are a few different port-a-potty locations throughout.
-The bathrooms are surprisingly well-maintained and won’t smack you in the face with odor which can definitely be the case with these types of outhouse-style bathrooms.There are a couple water fountains conveniently located throughout the park.
+Throughout the park, there are numerous stations with announcements and maps.
+Additionally, there are several porta-potty locations throughout.
+The bathrooms are surprisingly well-maintained and clean..There are several water fountains conveniently located throughout the park.

-Further, there are accessible picnic tables, hot showers, and camping areas for your use.
-Keep in mind, we recommend planning well ahead for camping as it is allowed on a first-come, first-served basis.
+Additionally, there are picnic tables, hot showers, and camping areas available for your use.
+Please note that we recommend planning well in advance for camping, as it is available on a first-come, first-served basis.

-The landscape consists of towering rocks that are up to 550 feet high.
+The landscape features towering rocks that reach heights of up to 550 feet.
 There is a valley with a river running through the entirety of the park which adds a stunning contrast to the burnt orange/red rocks.
 There are also plenty of trees lining the hike which provides shade through most areas.

 The volcanic activity in the area (millions of years ago!), is what caused the Smith Rock landscape to take form.
 The ash and debris filled the area and hardened to form rock.
 Then, the Crooked River seeped into the valley and erosion took its course to make it the dynamic rock formation it is today.